gmaldona/Molecular_Modelling/README.md

 }
 ```

-This class contains all of the methods that displays the menus and grabs user input
+This class contains all of the methods that displays the menus and grabs user input.
+Other windows within this class displays information about the molecule entered

 <img src = "Media/InputMolecule.png" width=300 align="center"/>